 Students who are planning to transfer to Chemical Engineering or Bioengineering at Washington State University from other institutions should coordinate their programs with the school to establish a schedule of studies leading to the bachelor’s degree.
 This is desirable because of sophomore professional requirements and course sequences.
 A strong preparation in chemistry, mathematics (through differential equations), and physics is necessary prior to transfer to minimize the time required at Washington State University to complete bachelor’s degree requirements.
 Inquiries concerning specific questions are welcomed.

 Preparation for Graduate Study

 As preparation for work toward an advanced degree in Chemical Engineering, a student should have completed the equivalent of the following chemical engineering schedule of studies.
-A Bachelor of Science degree in Chemical Engineering from an institution accredited by ABET normally will satisfy this requirement.
+A Bachelor of Science degree in Chemical Engineering from an institution with an ABET accredited program normally will satisfy this requirement.

 Students seeking advanced training in bioengineering should use the Engineering Science degree program.
 Such students should have completed the equivalent of the bioengineering program outlined above.
 A Bachelor of Science degree from any ABET accredited engineering program would normally satisfy this requirement.

 Special programs are also available for students with bachelor’s degrees in chemistry, biology, or other areas of science who wish to obtain advanced degrees.